jonhue/modal/README.md

 ### Controllers

-modal-rails utilizes Rails' MVC structure.
+Modal simulates Rails' MVC structure.
 To add a new modal to your app you have to create a new controller action, route and view:

 ```ruby
 class SettingsController < ApplicationController